Israel Will Let Egypt Deliver Some Aid To Gaza, As Doctors Struggle To Treat Hospital Blast Victims

-(AP) — Israel said Wednesday that it will allow Egypt to deliver limited quantities of humanitarian aid to the Gaza Strip.
-The first crack in a punishing 10-day siege on the territory came one day after a deadly blast at a Gaza City hospital killed hundreds and put immense strain on Gaza doctors treating the many wounded as medical supplies ran out.
+(AP) — Israel said Wednesday that it will allow Egypt to deliver limited humanitarian aid to the Gaza Strip.
+The first crack in a punishing 10-day siege on the territory came one day after a blast at a hospital killed hundreds and put immense strain on Gaza’s struggling medical system.

-The announcement to allow water, food and other supplies happened as rage over Tuesday night’s blast at al-Ahli Hospital spread across the Middle East, and as U.S. President Joe Biden visited Israel in hopes of preventing a wider conflict in the region.
+The announcement to allow water, food and other supplies happened as fury over the blast at Gaza City’s al-Ahli Hospital spread across the Middle East, and as U.S. President Joe Biden visited Israel in hopes of preventing a wider conflict in the region.

-There were conflicting claims of who was responsible for the explosion.
-Hamas officials in Gaza quickly blamed an Israeli airstrike, saying hundreds were killed.
+There were conflicting claims of who was behind the explosion on Tuesday night, but protests flared quickly as many Arab leaders said Israel was responsible.
+Hamas officials in Gaza blamed an Israeli airstrike, saying hundreds were killed.
 Israel denied it was involved and released a flurry of video, audio and other information that it said showed the blast was instead due to a rocket misfire by Islamic Jihad, another militant group operating in Gaza.
 Islamic Jihad dismissed that claim.

-The Associated Press has not independently verified any of the claims or evidence released by the parties.
+The Associated Press has not independently verified any of the claims or evidence.

 Israel shut off all supplies to Gaza soon after Hamas militants rampaged across communities in southern Israel on Oct.
-7. As supplies run out, many families in Gaza have cut down to one meal a day and have been left to drink contaminated water, raising U.N. warnings of the risk of starvation.
+7. As supplies run out, many families in Gaza have cut down to one meal a day and have been left to drink dirty water.

-The al-Ahli carnage threw the siege’s impact into sharp relief.
-Hundreds of wounded were rushed to another hospital that was nearly out of supplies and fuel for its generators, and doctors performed surgery on the floors, often without anesthesia.
+The bloody devastation at al-Ahli threw the siege’s impact into sharp relief.
+Video from the scene showed the hospital grounds strewn with torn bodies, many of them young children.
+Hundreds of wounded were rushed to Gaza City’s main hospital where doctors, already facing critical supply shortages, were sometimes forced to perform surgery on the floors, often without anesthesia.

+A steady stream of ambulances, taxis, cars and at least one motorcycle also arrived at a hospital in Khan Younis.
+Men jumped from the vehicles and scrambled to open doors, with hospital staff and bystanders helping carry the injured.

+One man rushed in carrying a limp child in his arms.
+A girl with her head wrapped with a makeshift bandage was helped from a car.
+Many injured had to be carried by multiple men or hoisted onto gurneys.

 Biden said Egypt’s president agreed to open the crossing and to let in an initial group of 20 trucks with humanitarian aid.
 If Hamas confiscates aid, “it will end,” he said.
 The aid will start moving Friday at the earliest, White House officials said.

 Egypt must still repair the road across the border that was cratered by Israeli airstrikes.
-More than 200 trucks and some 3,000 tons of aid are positioned at or near Rafah crossing, Gaza’s only connection to Egypt, ready to go through, said the head of the Red Crescent for North Sinai, Khalid Zayed.
+More than 200 trucks and some 3,000 tons of aid are positioned at or near the Rafah crossing, Gaza’s only connection to Egypt, said the head of the Red Crescent for North Sinai, Khalid Zayed.

 Supplies will go in under supervision of the U.N., Egyptian Foreign Minister Sameh Shoukry told Al-Arabiya TV.
 Asked if foreigners and dual nationals seeking to leave would be let through, he said: “As long as the crossing is operating normally and the (crossing) facility has been repaired.”

 Israeli Prime Minister Benjamin Netanyahu’s office said the decision was approved after a request from Biden.
 It said Israel “will not thwart” deliveries of food, water or medicine from Egypt, as long as they are limited to civilians in the south of the Gaza Strip and don’t go to Hamas militants.
-The statement made no mention of badly needed fuel.
+The statement made no mention of fuel, which is badly needed for hospital generators.

+Relatives of some of the roughly 200 people who were taken hostage and forced back to Gaza during the attack reacted in fury to the aid announcement.

+“Children, infants, women, soldiers, men, and elderly, some with serious illnesses, wounded and shot, are held underground like animals,” said a statement from the Hostage and Missing Families Forum.
+But “the Israeli government pampers the murderers and kidnappers.”

 Palestinian rocket attacks on Israel resumed Wednesday after a 12-hour lull.
 Israeli strikes on Gaza continued, including on cities in the south that Israel had described as “safe zones” for civilians.

 Spokesman Rear Adm.
 Daniel Hagari said the military was not firing in the area when the blast occurred.
-He said Israeli radar confirmed a rocket barrage was fired by the Palestinian militant Islamic Jihad from a nearby cemetery at the time of the blast, around 6:59 p.m.
+He said Israeli radar confirmed a rocket barrage was fired by Islamic Jihad militants from a nearby cemetery at the time of the blast.
 Independent video showed one rocket in the barrage falling out of the sky, he said.

 The misfired rocket hit the parking lot outside the hospital, he said.
 Were it an airstrike, there would have been a large crater there; instead, the fiery blast came from the misfired rocket’s warhead and its unspent propellant, he said.

-Hamas called Tuesday’s hospital blast “a horrific massacre,” saying it was caused by an Israeli strike.
-Islamic Jihad accused Israel of trying “to evade responsibility for the brutal massacre it committed.”
+Hamas called Tuesday’s hospital blast “a horrific massacre” caused by an Israeli strike.

-The group pointed to Israel’s order days before that al-Ahli be evacuated and a previous strike at the hospital as proof that the hospital was an Israeli target.
-It also said the scale of the explosion, the angle of the bomb’s fall and the extent of the destruction all pointed to Israel.
+Islamic Jihad said Israeli orders issued days before for al-Ahli to be evacuated, and a previous strike at the hospital, proved the hospital was an target.
+The group added that the scale of the explosion, the angle of the explosive’s fall and the extent of destruction all pointed to Israel.

 The Anglican bishop of Jerusalem, Hosam Naoum, said the hospital, run by the Episcopal Church, received at least three Israeli military orders to evacuate in the days before the blast.
-Israeli shelling hit it Sunday, wounding four staffers, he said.
+Israeli shelling hit it Sunday, wounding four staff, he said.
 Israel ordered all 22 hospitals in northern Gaza to evacuate last week.

-Naoum declined to cast blame on either party for the blast.
-“We just want to let people see what is happening on the ground and hope that people will come to the conclusion that we’ve had enough of this war,” he said.
+The Israeli military accuses the militants of hiding among civilians.

-Hundreds of Palestinians had taken refuge in al-Ahli and other hospitals in Gaza City, hoping they would be spared bombardment after Israel ordered all residents of the northern Gaza Strip to evacuate to the south.
-Video after the blast showed the hospital grounds strewn with torn bodies, many of them young children.
+Hundreds of Palestinians had taken refuge in al-Ahli and other hospitals in Gaza City, hoping to be spared bombardment after Israel ordered all residents of the northern Gaza Strip to evacuate to the south.

-On Wednesday morning, the blast scene was littered with charred cars and the ground was blackened.
-One man who had been sheltering there with his family, Mohammed al-Hayek, said he was sitting with other men in a hospital stairwell Tuesday night, wary of sitting in the yard.
+On Wednesday morning, the blast scene was littered with charred cars.
+One man who had been sheltering there with his family, Mohammed al-Hayek, said he was sitting with other men in a hospital stairwell Tuesday night when he stepped away for coffee.

 “When I returned, they were torn to pieces,” he said.